hakkimerttorun/DPTBO/README.md

 "DPTBO_main.m" function provides example usage of the method to maximize a black-box function.
 Please refer to the comment therein for details of the usage of the code.
 The actual implementation of the algorithm is "DPTBO.m" function.

 ## System Requirements:
-The code is tested using Matlab R2018b and R2019a.
+The code is tested using Matlab R2018b and R2019a, and has dependency to "Statistics and Machine Learning Toolbox".
+If you don't have the required toolbox, please change the hyperparameter optimization procedure in line 170 of "DPTBO.m" with gradient descent based optimizer of your own choosing.